prydin/classab-amp-mosfet/README.md

 ### Input stage
 After the customary DC-blocking capacitor and RF filter, the signal is fed into a long tailed pair differential amplifier that's enhanced to an active current sink and current mirror loads.
 The active sink and load helps improve both distortion and frequency response.
 The bias current of the LTP is set to approximately 1.5mA.
-The LTP and its current mirrors are mounted on a separate copper island for maximum heat condudctivity between the transistors.
+The LTP and its current mirrors are placed closely togethe for maximum heat condudctivity between the transistors.
+If so desired, they can be put into physical contact using a brace or a zip tied.
 The feedback is fed through a 22k/1k voltage divider, yielding about 23x (27dB) gain.
 This is a conservative estimate and may have to be adjusted when testing the physical build.
-The active current sink and load seem to offer a robust power supply rejection.
+The active current sink and load seem to offer a robustpower supply rejection.

 ### Voltage amplification/drive stage
 I went for a very simple single-sided design here.
 I've gotten many suggestions that I should try a dual differential design instead, but